manakulkarni/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-#Sentiment Analysis of Hillary Clinton e-mails in R
+Sentiment Analysis of Hillary Clinton e-mails in R.

-#This dataset is available in Kaggle
+This dataset is available in Kaggle.